kenschenke/Pascal65/docs/docs/libraries/runtime.md

 object code.
 This means that all routines in the runtime library are at known addresses, much like the Kernal.

+The runtime library entry points are documented in the *Runtime Library*  section.

 ## Header File

 Everything in the runtime library is defined in **runtime.inc**, located in